What is an EMT?

 The demand for EMT's is expected to grow in the state due to population increases, aging of the population, increasing urbanization, and an increase in the number of those without health care insurance.
 Persons who complete an EMT certification course can expect to find jobs with ambulance companies and other health care agencies.
 EMT-I certification is a prerequisite requirement for those who intend to pursue paramedic certification.

-The Emergency Medical Technician Program at Napa Valley College prepares students to work as emergency medical technicians.
+The Emergency Medical Technician Program at Napa Valley College is a semester long course which prepares students to work as emergency medical technicians.
 Successful completion of this class qualifies you to take the certification exam with the NREMT (National Association of Emergency Medical Technicians).

 The Emergency Medical Technician Program at Napa Valley College currently offers an EMT-I certificate course (EMT 95).
-These classes are run during the Fall, Spring, and Summer Semesters.
+These classes run during the Fall and Spring Semesters.
 Each class will have 25 or 30 openings filled on a first come first served basis.
 In order to enroll, the prospective student must complete the following procedures:

 A First Responder class must be completed with a "C" or better.
 This class is offered at Napa Valley College.